ggonnella/textformats/manuals/TFSL_syntax.md

 The second experimental option is `merge_keys`.
-This can be set to a list of element names, which must be themselves `composed_of`, of a `composed_of` definition (anything else will result in a definition error).
-The keys of these elements are then moved to the main dictionary.
+This can be set to a list of element names, which must be themselves `composed_of`, of a `composed_of` definition or a `one_of` definition where each branch is a `composed_of` definition -- anything else will result in a definition error.
+All entries of these sub-dictionaries are then moved to the main dictionary.
 For example, if the element `e1` is a dictionary with the keys `e11` and `e12`, the resulting dictionary of decoding will contain `e11` and